adhocteam/homework/README.md

 Ad Hoc homework problems
 ========================

-Each directory contains a homework problem, seven in total.
+Each directory in the [Ad Hoc Homework GitHub repository](https://github.com/adhocteam/homework) contains a different homework problem, seven in total.
 Please complete one problem to start off, we will ask for more if your first submission passes blinded review.
 Make sure to read the README in each directory, it will give you important information on completing each problem.

 This is an open-book test, so Google away, but please don't copy your work from pre-existing solutions you may find or ask others to help you complete the exercises.
 Solutions should be able to be run on a UNIX command line (Linux/Mac).
 We're quite familiar with Go, Ruby, Javascript, and Python, but if your submission is in some other language (which is OK), please let us know how we can set up our environment to run your code.